The All-Around Jewish Cookbook

 Claudia Roden

-Winner of the James Beard Foundation’s Cookbook of the Year award in 1997, The Book of Jewish Food: An Odyssey from Samarkand to New York documents the history of Jewish cooking with hundreds of recipes, stories and photos.
+Winner of the James Beard Foundation’s Cookbook of the Year award in 1997, The Book of Jewish Food: An Odyssey from Samarkand to New York documents the history of Jewish cooking with hundreds of traditional Jewish recipes, stories and photos.
 The book covers Jewish foods from both Ashkenazi and Sephardic communities.
 Claudia Roden has written multiple other books about Middle Eastern and Mediterranean cooking.

-We Love This Cookbook For: Jewish BakingÂ
+Best Cookbook For: Jewish BakingÂ

 Modern Jewish Baker